voidvoxel/gc/README.md

 ...
 ```

-`gc` supports static allocations that are garbage collected only when the
+`vgc` supports static allocations that are garbage collected only when the
 GC shuts down via `vgc_stop()`.
 Just use the appropriate helper function:

 ```c